kianzohoury/auralflow/README.md

 | SpectrogramNetLSTM                | 32.3              | yes        | yes       | +4.3                       |
 | **SpectrogramNetVAE*** (VAE+LSTM) | **40**            | yes        | yes       | **+5.4**                   |

+Note that the models are being improved and updated as the package is actively being maintained.

 ## Installation <a name="installation"></a>
 Install auralflow via the [PyPi](https://pypi.org) package manager: